If you’re not sure what kind of therapy you’re looking for, start with the main problem that’s taking up the most space right now.

 Examples of people who often benefit from individual therapy here:

-An expat who looks functional on the outside but feels chronically tense, exhausted, or emotionally flat.
+An international who looks functional on the outside but feels chronically tense, exhausted, or emotionally flat.

 Someone with anxiety that spikes at night, during transitions, or when there’s finally quiet.